San Marcos CA

-The community covers about 24 square miles and, as of the 2000 census, had about 55,000 residents and almost 18,700 household units.
+The community covers about 24 square miles and, as of the 2021 census, had about 95,000 residents.
 Census data also indicate a fairly diverse population.

 The town is a healthy mix of residential and commercial areas, as well as undeveloped space, and due to Route 78 provides easy access inland to Escondido and the 15 (north to Riverside County, south to San Diego) and west to Oceanside, the 5 freeway, the coast and the beaches.
 San Marcos is also home to California State University - San Marcos and Palomar College.

-San Elijo Hills has over 1100 acres of open space (including Double Peak Park - enjoy the slide show at the bottom of the page), 18 miles of hiking trails and a large park for the residents.
-San Elijo Hills was voted one of the top master planned communities in the US a few years ago, and some new homes are still being built.
-Once completed, San Elijo Hills will have around 3,400 homes.
+San Elijo Hills has over 1100 acres of open space (including Double Peak Park), 18 miles of hiking trails and a large park for the residents.
+San Elijo Hills was voted one of the top master planned communities in the US a few years after being built.
+San Elijo Hills has around 3,500 homes.

 Some of the other well known neighborhoods of San Marcos include Santa Fe Hills, Discovery Hills, Discovery Meadows, Twin Oaks Valley, Rancho Dorado and the self-contained golf resort/residential community of Lake San Marcos - Lake San Marcos offers a wide range of housing including a 55+ community.
 There are many other small neighborhoods and gated communities as well.